open-telemetry/opentelemetry.io/content/en/docs/faas/lambda-auto-instrument.md

 {{< tabpane text=true >}}
 {{% tab Java %}}

-The Lambda layer supports the Java 11 (Corretto) Lambda runtime.
-It does not support the Java 8 Lambda runtimes.
-For more information about supported Java versions, see the
+The Lambda layer supports the Java 8, 11, and 17 (Corretto) Lambda runtimes.
-[OpenTelemetry Java documentation](/docs/instrumentation/java/).
+For more information about supported Java versions, see the [OpenTelemetry Java documentation](/docs/instrumentation/java/).

 **Note:** The Java Auto-instrumentation Agent is in the Lambda layer - Automatic